Skip to main content

 Website usability is characterized by the amount of mental and physical effort a user spends and expends to achieve a goal on the site.
 This metric is called the interaction cost.
 The smaller it is, the easier it is for the user to navigate the website, and the faster the person achieves the desired goal for visiting the site or using the application.

-Professional web designers such as design agency Clay work and strive to build applications and business websites that keep the cost of interaction close to zero.
+Many professional web designers work and strive to build applications and business websites that keep the cost of interaction close to zero.
 To achieve that and ensure great website usability, the professionals typically use different strategies, including:

 • Reducing the number of clicks for website visitors to achieve a goal.
 The rule of "three clicks" states that a person must achieve a goal in no more than three clicks on any website resource, even a large portal.